 Why 'Off-White' Wool is More Than Just a Colour

 Off-white is one of the hottest trends in fashion and design right now, but it’s not a new invention.
 In fact, wool has been sporting this colour for thousands of years, well before it appeared on the high streets.
 Wool is the original ‘off-white’ that has a rich history and a bright future.
-This colour is not only elegant and cozy, but also versatile and sustainable.
-In this article, I will tell you more about off-white wool and how to wear it.
+This colour is not only elegant and cosy, but also versatile and sustainable.
+In this article, we'll cover what off-white wool is, why pure white merino is essentially a myth, and how to wear off-white wool in your everyday wardrobe.

 What is off-white wool?